 The story of the race itself was simple.
 Neville Sellwood on Ranchipur started to ride his mount before the field had gone half a furlong.
 He made it a good gallop up to about the five-furlong pole where he led by two lengths from Prince Darius with another two or three lengths to Tulloch and the other two starters, Turkestan and Young Idealist, trailing the field badly.
 When Prince Darius moved forward to join Ranchipur at the half-mile post, Moore clicked Tulloch up a gear.
 At the entrance to the straight, Prince Darius still held an advantage of about a length-and-a-half but only on sufferance.
 When Moore changed his hands, the crack shot to the front and won with contemptuous ease by six lengths from Prince Darius, with Turkestan eight lengths further back in third place.

-There are few bromides in the Australian racing archives more compelling than the famous photograph of Tulloch passing the winning post in that Derby with his ears pricked.
+There are few bromides in the Australian racing archives more compelling than the famous photograph of Tulloch passing the winning post in that Derby with George Moore’s hands resting on his neck.
 Here was a horse that had broken Phar Lap’s long-standing race record, and he had done it easing up.
 Even nearly fifty years later, that image still burns with an emotional resonance, which for me, at least, has never been matched on a racecourse.
-Sadly, Len Haley was denied the experience, being ill in hospital when the Derby was run.
+Sadly, Len Haley was denied the experience, he was ill in hospital when the Derby was run.
 Whether from the intoxicating moment of a winning wager or the poverty of language, some racing journalists at times have rather indifferently bestowed the appellation of ‘champion’.
 But there was no doubting that title belonged to Tulloch now, and somehow it no longer seemed sacrilege to be drawing comparisons even with Phar Lap at the same age.

 Florida was by Salmagundi, a half-brother to the English St Leger winner, Salmon Trout, and a horse that Stanley Wootton trained in England for Viscount Furness.
 A splendidly topped horse, he only ran once in England.
 He was made favourite for the Lingfield Park Stakes and finished fourth, the winner being Hot Night.
 Subsequently, Salmagundi failed to stand training and that was the cause of his being sent to auction.
 Despite being by Phalaris, without form to recommend him, he was bought rather cheaply.
 It was Pat Osborne, together with Etienne de Mestre junior, who was responsible for bringing Salmagundi out to Australia.
 Osborne later sold him in the depths of the Depression for 300 guineas to Alan Cooper, and for a time he stood at the Segenhoe Stud before his sale to New Zealand.
 The horse proved to be a good broodmare sire in Australia, and a number of his daughters produced some high-class winners.
 Upon her retirement to stud, Florida missed in her first season but dropped Tulloch in her second.